DeMille/bare-bones-receiver/README.md

 **plaintext_body** : Plain text version of the body
 **original**       : The original message, complete with email headers and attachments, ect

 If you want to get the attachments just use your preferred method to parse them out of the **original** POST field once you receive the POST at your url.
 (Unless you can find a better way to send multipart POST from the attachments received in the app...
 I couldn't seem to find a good way to do it.)

+Note, GAE has some limits on incoming and outgoing request size (5mb request and 32mb response).
+You can see the limits [here](https://developers.google.com/appengine/docs/python/urlfetch/overview)